Selling the Home to pay Care Fees

 And giving a share of your home to your children to protect it from the need to pay care fees is also not safe, as it will be counted as part of their assets should they die, divorce or go bankrupt, which could mean you are forced to sell it to pay off their debts or ex-partner.
 Worse still, they may have an accident and need long term care.
 But there is a better way…

 4) If you were living alone and don’t sell your home to cover care fees, the council can put a charge on your property, meaning the care bills will be paid from the proceeds when it is sold.
-Interest will be charged on the debt 56 days after the person in care dies.
+Interest used to be charged on the debt only 56 days after the person in care died.
+However, new such loans are much less generous.
 But that is just if you leave it too late to take sensible precautions.

 So how do I avoid my home being sold to pay care fees?